Market Analysts see Ideanomics Inc. [IDEX] gaining to $3. Time to buy?

 Trading performance analysis for IDEX stock

-Ideanomics Inc. [IDEX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.55.
-With this latest performance, IDEX shares dropped by -0.95% in over the last four-week period, additionally sinking by -49.02% over the last 6 months – not to mention a drop of -63.89% in the past year of trading.
+Ideanomics Inc. [IDEX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 18.93.
+With this latest performance, IDEX shares gained by 25.19% in over the last four-week period, additionally sinking by -39.57% over the last 6 months – not to mention a drop of -63.90% in the past year of trading.

 Ideanomics Inc. [IDEX]: A deeper dive into fundamental analysis